jackkershaw/daily-challenges/README.md

 - Ran Google Lighthouse to check the accessibility of the site and got a report with 100 for all categories. ![Lighthouse report for the site showing full 100% on all categories](image.png)
 - Deleted some challenges from the website to streamline it for new users.
 Added the excellent Hexcodle, a useful tool for developers learning about hexcodes and base-16.
 - Added landmarks to improve accessibility.
--
+- Added an intro screen, like on [Wordle](https://www.nytimes.com/games/wordle/index.html) to explain what the website is about.
+- Improved desktop css to show all the content.

 ## To do later:

-- Popup like wordle to show what this website is about.
-- Add to home screen button
-- Improve desktop ui - maybe two columns or force it to be mobile view.
+- Store whether
 - Button so people can add their own